How We Teach

 |9-12||logic puzzles (more involved than in earlier grades), basic number theory (modular arithmetic, Fermat’s little theorem, applications to cryptography), proof by induction, proof by contradiction, inequalities (triangle, A.M.-G.M.), Pascal’s triangle, extreme principle, semi-invariants, straight edge and compass constructions, geometry from a dynamical view point, geometric inequalities|

 For a variety of legitimate reasons, including college and private school admissions and scholarships, parents and students often worry about standardized tests like the SAT.
 Students usually take their first practice test in high school and when faced with mediocre or poor results turn to expensive tutoring and test preparation services in an attempt to quickly raise their scores.
 Although a large investment of time and money can improve scores to a limited extent, the process of studying for these tests has few educational benefits.
 The most difficult problems on standardized tests, those that are responsible for low scores, are problems that require unconventional thinking.
 Our experience has shown that instead of last minute cramming in high school, students are much better served by becoming used to, and even enjoying, a regular diet of nonstandard problems from an early age.
 Students who become comfortable solving problems for which there is no obvious solution method that can be memorized are much better equipped to perform well on standardized tests with minimal or no special preparation.
-Of course, the main benefit of this long-term approach is that students receive a real problem solving education that will serve them a lifetime, not an extremely limited set of test taking skills that has little educational value.
+Of course, the main benefit of this long-term approach is that students receive a real-problem solving education that will be much more useful throughout their lives than an extremely limited set of test taking skills that has little educational value.

 Computer Science Component